manaphp/manaphp/ManaPHP/README.md

 {"manaphp/framework": "dev-master"}
 ```

-to the require section of your composer.json.
+to `require` section of your composer.json.